osamuaoki/imediff/README.md

 ## Note to developer

-Build some files with "make" first.
+Please make sure to fit each code below 80-88 chars.
+(Run "black" on python code)

+Manpages need to be updated from XML files with "make" first in doc/ directory when you edit it.

-## Note to translator
+## Note to developer and translator

-Please make sure to fit each line to 80 chars.
-Tutorial contents should be within 76 chars/line.
+Tutorial contents should be within 76 chars/line to fit in consile.

 Update PO with:

  $ ./setup.py build_i18n -m

+If anyone wants more contents to be translated such as manpage and tutorial, adding po4a may be a good idea.
+For now, let's keep it minimal.

 ## Note on Debian package links